cs480x-21c/04-Remix/README.md

 ## Design Achievements
 Due to the lack of textual labeling of the line plot, it was important to make the visualization colorblind friendly.
 I selected the color scheme from [David Nichols' Colorblind Palette](https://davidmathlogic.com/colorblind).
 Each of the four colors used are distinctive for true vision, and individuals with protanopia, deuteranopia, or tritanopia.
 ## Technical Achievements
 In order to make the barplot scaling smooth, with a dataset that only had one value per year, I used an interpolator.
-The d3.interpolateNumber() function was used to generate an interpolator between the start and end dates nearest to the mouseover.
-This was used to calculate a value between the two true y-values available for each energy type.
+The d3.interpolateNumber() function generated an interpolator between the start and end dates nearest to the mouseover.
+This enabled the calculation of an artificial value within the range of the two true y-values available for each energy type.